ganboing/sifive-trace-decoder/doc/ITCPrint.md

 If your dts file does not have a chosen record, go ahead and build the bsp using the update-targets.sh script as directed below.
 This will amoung other things, create a chosen record that you can edit.
 After building the bsp, go back and edit the chosen recored and rebuild the bsp.
 Your dts file will not have a chosen record if it has never been used to build a bsp, such as when they are distributed with a mcs or bit file.

+If the dts file does not have a trace-encoder record, it does not support redirection of stdout to the ITC, and redirection cannot be done.

 After editing the file, execute the commands:

 ```